va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-10-13-annotating-mvp-genomes-with-vep.md

 gzip: stdout: Broken pipe
 ```

-For one thing, there is the warning message:
+There are a few warning signs here, but the one that concerned me the most was VEP saying it couldn't start LOFTEE:
 ```
 WARNING: Failed to instantiate plugin LoF: Can't open /vep/loftee/splice_data/donor_motifs/ese.txt: No such file or directory at /opt/vep/.vep/loftee/loftee_splice_utils.pl line 212.
 ```

-This all the output there was from the program; there were no progress indicators.
-In order to get an idea of what was going on, I ran `ps` and `wc -l rel2_100k-var-vep.tsv`, which file was the specified output.
-The VPN connection timed out at some point, and the SSH session froze its output, but I don't know whether the Docker container continued to run in the abandoned session or what.
+The program hadn't returned, either in success or failure, so I just let it run for a while.
+There were no progress indicators, so in order to get an idea of what was going on, I ran `ps` and `wc -l rel2_100k-var-vep.tsv` (the specified output file).
+At some point, my VPN connection timed out and the SSH session froze its output, so I didn't know whether the Docker container continued to run in the abandoned session or what.
+Clearly, I needed a better way of actually running the job.

-The final output of `wc` was 1.2M lines and 174MB:
+Logging back in to check on things, I saw the final output of `wc` was 1.2M lines and 174MB:
 ```
 1200745 rel2_100k-var-vep.tsv
 ```